Latrobe

 Health performance in Latrobe is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Latrobe faces significant health challenges, as indicated by health data.
-Both younger and older age groups have high rates of common health conditions.
+Latrobe faces significant health challenges, as indicated by its health data.
+Both younger and older age groups have a notable prevalence of common health conditions.

-Approximately half of Latrobe's total population (about 2,976 people) has private health cover, which is lower than the national average of 55.3%.
+Approximately half of Latrobe's total population (around 2,980 people) has private health cover, which is lower than the national average of 55.3%.
 The most prevalent medical conditions in the area are arthritis and asthma, affecting 12.0% and 9.0% of residents respectively.
-However, 60.4% of residents report having no medical ailments, compared to 61.1% in the rest of Tasmania.
-Latrobe has a higher proportion of seniors, with 25.3% (1,521 people) being aged 65 and over.
-The health outcomes among seniors present similar challenges to those seen in the general population.
+Conversely, 60.4% of residents report having no medical ailments, compared to 61.1% in the rest of Tasmania.
+Latrobe has a higher proportion of seniors aged 65 and over, with 25.3% (1,523 people) falling into this age category.
+The health outcomes among seniors present some challenges, generally mirroring those of the wider population's health profile.

 Frequently Asked Questions - Health